JorjaFox/library/_source/_recaps/csi/fur-and-loathing.md

 ## Synopsis

-The team is introduced to the 'Furry' side of Vegas when a man is found dead on the side of the road, dressed in a racoon suit.
+The team is introduced to the 'Furry' side of Vegas when a man is found dead on the side of the road, dressed in a raccoon suit.
 Elsewhere in Vegas, a gunshot victim is found in a deep-freezer, frozen solid.

 ## Sara Sidle Review